pokeclicker/pokeclicker-wiki/data/Diamonds/overview_description.md

 Diamonds [[File:diamond.svg|25px]] are currency that can be obtained in the [[Underground]] by selling certain items.
 They have uses both in and out of the [[Underground]].

-They are obtained by defeating enemies and are primarily spent on various Items.
-Poké Dollars can be collected while offline for up to 24 hours.

 ---

 ## Acquisition